SergioIommi/Quant-Trading-Dashboards/README.md

 - For Python I assume that Anaconda is already installed on the target machine, otherwise this needs to be done beforehand.
 Please check the  following page in that regard:
     - https://docs.anaconda.com/free/anaconda/install/index.html
 - To run the apps, a new conda environment is required, and this can be built using the `environment.yml` file provided and executing the following command from terminal
-    - `conda env create --name py38_bluecrest --file environment.yml`
+    - `conda env create --name py38_env --file environment.yml`

 ## Jupyter Notebooks, Python Scripts and Folder Structure
 The following is the structure of the project folder with the required files to run the apps.
 In particular:
 - `typography.css` is a css file that contains some formatting for the Dash components of the 2 apps
-- the folder `assets` and the file `typography.css` must be kept in this position relative to the other files (notebook `bluecrest.ipynb` and python scripts `app1.py` and `app2.py`)
+- the folder `assets` and the file `typography.css` must be kept in this position relative to the other files (notebook `notebook.ipynb` and python scripts `app1.py` and `app2.py`)
-- notebook `bluecrest.ipynb` contains the same python code that is split into the 3 python scripts `app1.py`, `app2.py` and `db_run.py` so that the apps can be run either, via the Jupyter Notebook or the *.py scripts via terminal
+- notebook `notebook.ipynb` contains the same python code that is split into the 3 python scripts `app1.py`, `app2.py` and `db_run.py` so that the apps can be run either, via the Jupyter Notebook or the *.py scripts via terminal
 - `environment.yml` is the yml file required to create the conda environment
 - the folder `symbols` contains 4 CSV files:
     - `GSCP.csv` contains the stock symbols for the S&P 500 Stock Index and the related stocks